nicolenc614/HospitalDatabase/README.md

 # HospitalDatabase
 Directions to access the demo

-download the zip folder
+1.download the zip folder

-Extract the zip folder
+2.Extract the zip folder

-Copy and paste the main project folder  onto your local server either WampServer, Mampp, or Xampp
+3.Copy and paste the main project folder  onto your local server either WampServer, Mampp, or Xampp

-Make sure your local server is connected
+4.Make sure your local server is connected

-To connect the database , open any browser and go on http://localhost/phpmyadmin.com
+5.To connect the database , open any browser and go on http://localhost/phpmyadmin.com

-Login to phpmyadmin.com , root as username.
+6.Login to phpmyadmin.com , root as username.

-Create a database named hospitall and click on the import tab
+7.Create a database named hospitall and click on the import tab

-Click on browse file and select hospitall.sql file which is located in the folder
+8.Click on browse file and select hospitall.sql file which is located in the folder

-Leave all of the settings as it is and click on Go.
+9.Leave all of the settings as it is and click on Go.

-After creating the database the webpage is now accessible
+10.After creating the database the webpage is now accessible

-Open any browser that works with your local sever and go to http://localhost/HospitalDatabase-main/index-2.html
+11.Open any browser that works with your local sever and go to http://localhost/HospitalDatabase-main/index-2.html